-The signs and symptoms of a concussion usually last up to four weeks, but may last longer.
+The signs and symptoms of a concussion usually last for one to four weeks, but may last longer.
 In some cases, it may take many weeks or months for the player to heal.
 If the player has had a previous concussion, they may take longer to recover.
 No two concussions are the same.
 Avoid comparing one player's recovery to another's.

-If the player's symptoms are persistent (i.e., last longer than four weeks) they should be referred to a healthcare professional who is an expert in the management of concussion.
+If the player's symptoms are persistent (i.e., last longer than four weeks in youth under 18 years old) they should be referred to a healthcare professional who is an expert in the management of concussion.